Effect of Wet Bulb Temperature (WBT) on Cooling Tower Performance

 - Ideal Range: 5–10°F (3–6°C) (Lower = More efficient).

-- If WBT increases, approach widens → cooling tower works harder.
+- Effect of WBT:- If WBT increases, approach widens → cooling tower works harder.

 - If WBT decreases, approach narrows → better efficiency.